The Battle of Hastings: A Clash of Shields

 Legacy: How Hastings Changed Shield Design in England

 After the Norman conquest, the round shield quickly fell out of use in England.
 The Bayeux Tapestry, created about a decade after the battle, already shows Norman knights using kite shields exclusively.
-English soldiers adopted the kite shield as part of the broader Norman military reform.
+English soldiers adopted the kite shield as part of broader Norman military reforms.
 By the end of the 11th century, round shields were seen only in remote regions or among the lower-class fyrd.

 "The shield wall at Hastings was perhaps the last great stand of the old northern shield tradition.
 Its defeat taught a generation of warlords that no defense is perfect, and that the man who can adapt his shield to the situation—or break his enemy's—will prevail." — British Museum Blog, 2016